Polk Township, Dade County, Missouri

 Polk Township is a rural township in Dade County, in the U.S. state of Missouri.
-It is laid out as a north-south rectangle just east of Pleasant Hill, Missouri and incorporates the small town of Strasburg, Missouri and the location of the former village of Wingate, along with much open farmland.
+It is laid out as a north-south rectangle just east of Pleasant Hill, Dade County, Missouri.
+There is much open farmland.
+Several streams, including Cave Spring Branch, Lumley Branch, Turnback Creek, and the Sac River flow through this township.

 Polk Township has the name of James K. Polk, 11th President of the United States.